 There’s a solution to this dilemma.
-Getting a cable-modem router combo, also known as a gateway, gives you control over the quality of your internet and cable connections and eliminates one or more rental fees from your cable bill.
+Getting a cable-modem router combo, gives you control over the quality of your internet and cable connections and eliminates one or more rental fees from your cable bill.
 What’s not to like?

 That screamingly fast cable modem-router combo at the top of the price range may not be the right device for your needs.
 It must be compatible with the service and internet speed your cable company delivers.
-For example, if you have a 50Mbps (megabits per second) internet connection, a gateway designed to handle 1Gbps (gigabits per second) is overkill.
-And if the cable company doesn’t support the gateway, it won’t work at all.
+For example, if you have a 50Mbps (megabits per second) internet connection, a cable-modem router designed to handle 1Gbps (gigabits per second) is overkill.
+And if the cable company doesn’t support the cable-modem router, it won’t work at all.

 Internet speeds continue to rise, and the WiFi spectrum is evolving, too.
 A cable modem-router combo must be compatible with new technologies for at least a few years after its purchase.

-Most gateways advertise fast download speeds (the speed at which you receive data, such as streaming video) but downplay upload speeds (the speed at which you send data, like uploading photos to Facebook).
+Most cable-modem routers advertise fast download speeds (the speed at which you receive data, such as streaming video) but downplay upload speeds (the speed at which you send data, like uploading photos to Facebook).
 Upload speeds are typically much slower than download speeds.